oicr-gsi/tape-archiving/README.md

 ### Data Removal Procedure

-1. Choose a project from http://www-pde.hpc.oicr.on.ca/html/backup.tracker/eol/ that has a tape ID and has files 'present'
+1. Choose a project from the [Backup Tracker](http://www-pde.hpc.oicr.on.ca/html/backup.tracker/eol/) that has a tape ID and has files 'present'
-2. Compare the size of the **encrypted** directory to the size in CommVault.
+2. Compare the size of the **encrypted** directory to the size in [CommVault](http://cserve.ad.oicr.on.ca/console/).
 The size in CommVault will usually be usually be smaller due to compression.
 To find the size in Commvault:
     * client computer > backup.isilon.stg.oicr.on.ca > NAS > seqprodbio
     * right-click the backup, choose Browse and Restore
     * click View Content
-3. Find the backups directory (currently /.mounts/labs/PDE/data/tapeBackup/backup_PROJECT) and check the following files:
+3. Find the backups directory (currently **/.mounts/labs/PDE/data/tapeBackup/backup\_PROJECT**) and check the following files:
     * MissingForGPG.lst - should be empty
     * APPROVED\_TO\_WRITE - should exist
-    * Check that MD5 files have data in them and no "--" stretches eval "head -2 MD5_working/1.md5.*; echo '~~~'; cat MissingForGPG.lst ; echo '~~~'; cat APPROVED_TO_WRITE; echo '~~~';wc -l MD5_working/1.md5.* ;echo '~~~'; find MD5_working/ -type f | xargs grep '--'; " > backup_check
+    * Check that MD5 files have data in them and no "--" stretches

+        eval "head -2 MD5_working/1.md5.*; echo '~~~'; cat MissingForGPG.lst ; echo '~~~'; cat APPROVED_TO_WRITE; echo '~~~';wc -l MD5_working/1.md5.* ;echo '~~~'; find MD5_working/ -type f | xargs grep '--'; " > backup_check

-    * Look at the NullFiles to see what's in there grep -vE "[oe][0-9]+$|done$|[l|L]og[0-9]*$" index/NullFiles | less
+    * Look at the NullFiles to see what's in there

+        grep -vE "[oe][0-9]+$|done$|[l|L]og[0-9]*$" index/NullFiles | less

 4. Remove the encrypted directory (using full file paths and triple-checking it's the right one), leaving everything else in the directory
-5. Move the backup_<PROJECT> directory (sans encrypted dir) to a snapshotted location rsync -r /.mounts/labs/PDE/data/tapeBackup/backup_AdrenocorticalCancer /.mounts/labs/prod/backups/archived/ rm /.mounts/labs/PDE/data/tapeBackup/backup_AdrenocorticalCancer ln -s /.mounts/labs/prod/backups/archived/backup_AdrenocorticalCancer /.mounts/labs/PDE/data/tapeBackup/
+5. Move the backup_<PROJECT> directory (sans encrypted dir) to a snapshotted location

+        rsync -r /.mounts/labs/PDE/data/tapeBackup/backup_AdrenocorticalCancer /.mounts/labs/prod/backups/archived/
+        rm /.mounts/labs/PDE/data/tapeBackup/backup_AdrenocorticalCancer
+        ln -s /.mounts/labs/prod/backups/archived/backup_AdrenocorticalCancer /.mounts/labs/PDE/data/tapeBackup/

-6. Test to see if you can write in the final directory (and therefore delete) find . -type f | while read i ; do if [ ! -w "$i" ] ; then echo "No write: $i"; fi; done
+6. Test to see if you can write in the final directory (and therefore delete)

+        find . -type f | while read i ; do if [ ! -w "$i" ] ; then echo "No write: $i"; fi; done

 7. Remove the directory containing the original files (using full file paths and triple-checking it's the right one), do not follow symlinks
-8. Leave your mark in the backups directory /.mounts/labs/prod/backups/archived/backup_AdrenocorticalCancer$ date > DATA_REMOVED
+8. Leave your mark in the backups directory

+        /.mounts/labs/prod/backups/archived/backup_AdrenocorticalCancer$ date > DATA_REMOVED